 WHAT’S AT RISK?

 The draft NPRM states that noncash benefits previously excluded from the public charge determination will be considered only if those benefits are received after the effective date of the final rule.
 The exception is if benefits exceed a certain minimal threshold, in which case benefits received 36 months prior to applying for status will be considered.

 WHO WOULD BE AFFECTED?

-The public charge policy primarily affects noncitizens who are applying for Lawful Permanent Resident status through family-based visa petitions.
+The public charge policy primarily affects noncitizens who are applying for lawful permanent resident status through family-based visa petitions.
 Some immigrants are not subject to the public charge rules.
 These include refugees; asylees; survivors of trafficking and other serious crimes; self-petitioners under the Violence Against Women Act; special immigrant juveniles; and certain people who have been paroled into the U.S. And, lawful permanent residents are not subject to a public charge test when they apply for citizenship.
 These exceptions are encoded in law and cannot be changed by executive or administrative action.

 HOW SOON COULD THE REGULATION BE ISSUED?

 Federal agencies are required to inform the OMB of any significant regulations they plan to release and to submit drafts of those proposed regulations for its review.
 On March 30, the draft NPRM was submitted to OMB for review.
 On September 22, DHS released text of the rule.
 Once the OMB review is complete, the agency must share the proposed regulation with the public by publishing an NPRM in the Federal Register, and the public is provided an opportunity to comment on the proposed rule.
 In a press release on September 22, DHS indicated that the rule would be published in the coming weeks.